TIBCOSoftware/snappydata/docs/reference/sql_reference/select.md

 Limit the number of rows returned.

 `PIVOT`</br>
-TIBCO ComputeDB parser support for PIVOT clause.
-It deviates from Spark 2.4 support in that it only allows literals in the value IN list rather than named expressions.
-On the contrary, it supports explicit GROUP BY columns with PIVOT instead of always doing implicit detection.
+The support for PIVOT clause in TIBCO ComputeDB parser deviates from Spark 2.4 support in the following two aspects:

+*	It only allows literals in the value **IN** list rather than named expressions.
+*	On the contrary, TIBCO ComputeDB supports explicit GROUP BY columns with PIVOT instead of always doing implicit detection.

-Both the following examples are identical.
-Spark 2.4 does not support second variant:
+Only TIBCO ComputeDB (and not Spark 2.4) supports the highlighted explicit GROUP BY clause in the following example.

       select * from (
         select year(day) year, month(day) month, temp
         from dayAvgTemp
       )
       PIVOT (
         CAST(avg(temp) AS DECIMAL(5, 2))
         FOR month IN (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12)
       )
+      GROUP BY year
       ORDER BY year DESC

 The **IN** clause only supports constants and not aliases.